MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **Sidebar Tools App - SpeedTest.**  Adding a SpeedTest answer by default to the Tools app in the Microsoft Edge sidebar.
 For more information, see [Manage the sidebar in Microsoft Edge](/deployedge/microsoft-edge-sidebar).

+- **Updated Edge Profile account re-authentication popup when Browser to Web Single-Sign-On (SSO) fails.** Edge provides a browser to Web single sign-on (SSO) capability that lets a user sign in to their Edge Profile with a web account first and then automatically sign them into Microsoft first party websites.

+  This is done by saving cached credentials.
+This approach works until there's an authentication challenge to the cached credentials.
+A typical scenario is when a user changes their password on a different device.
+The cached credentials on the current device become outdated and SSO fails.
+Edge detects this failure and shows a re-authentication popup that prompts the user to update their cached credentials on the current device.

+- **Updated profile management and customization controls.** Enhancing the profile management and customization experience through surfaced profile controls and an expanded range of default avatars.
+With these updates, users can effortlessly tailor their profiles to their preferences and select from a broader collection of profile avatars.

 ### Policy updates

 #### New policies